zooniverse/front-end-monorepo/README.md

 ### With Docker

-You can run the code locally in Docker, which avoids needing to install Node or pnpm.
+Alternatively, you can run the code locally in Docker, which avoids needing to install Node or pnpm.

 ```sh
 git clone git@github.com:zooniverse/front-end-monorepo.git